 We’re also advocating for producer responsibility legislation that would significantly increase the broader investment needed from industry to transform the recycling system.
-This involves working with other major consumer goods companies through the Circular Economy Accelerator to develop and promote a plan for brands to fund recycling infrastructure investment.
+This involves working with other major consumer goods companies through the to develop and promote a plan for brands to fund recycling infrastructure investment.
 In Canada, we participate in extended producer responsibility programmes in provinces where they are already established.

 Supporting waste collection jobs in Africa

 In Nigeria, together with FCDO and UK Aid as part of the TRANSFORM programme, we’re supporting the scale-up of waste collection company Wecyclers through a franchise model.
 This is helping individuals set up recycling enterprises, which in turn creates jobs, and increasing public awareness in communities about recycling and sustainability.
 The franchisees are given support in areas such as logistics, financial management and business planning.

 In Kenya, together with the Global Innovation Fund (GIF), we’ve been working with Mr Green Africa, supporting the expansion of its collection network and processing capacity and capability.
 This has directly resulted in the launch of Kenya’s first homecare product packaging made out of 100% PCR that was locally collected and recycled.